 Perhaps most people journeying southward over the Simplon Pass into Italy by train, and idling in the station here at the highway- and railroad-side of the town, facing the wide dry-gravel bottoms of the Toce river, exclaim "come on, let's get this thing rolling".

 We've just been beneficiaries of 4 days in Ferrara and 4 days in Ravenna, and Kristin, to correct my misconceptions about Domodossola, has booked us into an overnight stop on the way home.
 This is the Milan rail station -- we've made it this far from Ravenna (via Bologna) and are poised to start up towards the Alps.

 Kristin, an experienced train-awaiter

 An Italian train with no graffiti smeared on it

 Here we are, Domodossola, the last stop before the train goes into the Simplon tunnel and emerges in Switzerland at Brig, or the cars start up the long beautiful drive over the Simplon Pass.

 And, thanks to Kristin's logistical skills, there's our hotel right there.

 The Eurossola hotel in Domodossola -- family run, inexpensive, thoughtfully decorated, a very good restaurant built in, very nice people indeed, and the rail station is literally across the street.
 That about covers everything.

 The view out our window -- oops, that's pretty much the view we get hurtling past on the highway, nice mountains, East German-style apartment buildings; we're facing out the wrong way.
 We'll go for a little walk in the other direction.

-But first . . . it's understood that we've come to reappraise Domodossola and have a good walk round it, but to speak frankly for once, the ulterior reason we're here is to stock up on very specialized Italian culinary items (in the chain supermarket COOP on this side of the border) without which we could not bear to face life another day.
+But first . . . it's understood that we've come to reappraise Domodossola and have a good walk round it, but to be honest, the ulterior reason we're here is to stock up on very specialized Italian culinary items (in the chain supermarket COOP on this side of the border) without which we could not bear to face life another day.